ejbaran/docs-1/docs/build-apps/hello_world.md

 Code snippets are abbreviated for conciseness and clarity.
 See the full code example for each SDK at the bottom of this guide.

+!!! info
+    The examples in this section have been updated to the v2 API, which was launched to MainNet on June 16, 2020.
+Visit the [v2 Migration Guide](../reference/sdks/migration.md) for information on how to migrate your code from v1.
+Access archived v1 examples [here](https://github.com/algorand/docs/tree/master/examples/start-building).

 # Create an account
 In order to send a transaction, you first need an [account](../features/accounts/index.md#accounts) on Algorand.
 Create an account by generating an Algorand public/private key pair and then funding the public address with Algos on your chosen network.